Stimulus check: Eligibility, income limit, fine print and how the first payment could shape the next rescue bill

-Washington lawmakers still haven't passed another coronavirus economic relief package or a smaller bill that would send eligible Americans a second stimulus check worth as much as $1,200 to stoke spending during the recession.
+America is still waiting on another coronavirus economic relief package or a smaller bill that would send eligible Americans a second stimulus check for up to $1,200 to boost spending during the recession.

 Will you be taxed on your stimulus check?
 What are your rights?